ravendb/docs/version_2_5/docs/server/extending/bundles/encryption.markdown

-﻿# Encryption bundle
+﻿# Bundle: Encryption

 The encryption bundle introduces data encryption to RavenDB.
 By default it uses AES-128 encryption algorithm, but this can be easily changed if needed.
 Encryption is fully transparent for the end-user, it applies to all documents and in default configuration to all indexes as well.

 ## Configuration

-If you want to setup new database with encryption bundle using the Studio, then please refer to [this](../../studio/Bundles/encryption) page.
+If you want to setup new database with encryption bundle using the Studio, then please refer to [this](../../../studio/Bundles/encryption) page.

 Three possible configuration options are:
 * **Raven/Encryption/Algorithm** with [AssemblyQualifiedName](http://msdn.microsoft.com/en-us/library/system.type.assemblyqualifiedname.aspx) as a value.
 Additionally provided type must be a subclass of [SymmetricAlgorithm](http://msdn.microsoft.com/en-us/library/system.security.cryptography.symmetricalgorithm.aspx) from `System.Security.Cryptography` namespace and must not be an abstract class